ayshahrah/seg/index.md

 ### Learning Process

-To get a full advantage of this guide, we highly recommend you to first select a role from the specialized learning paths listed above.
+To get a full advantage of this guide, it is highly recommended to first select a role from the specialized learning paths listed above.
 Then, begin the following process: learning, practicing, networking, and teaching.
 This process is overlapped, iterative, and should be a life-long journey to have effective knowledge and skills.

 ![](Slide9.JPG "Methodology")

 - **Learning**: a self-learning process to increase the learner's knowledge based on available online resources.
 The learner can leverage the collected resources available in this guide for each specialized role.
 These collections contain up-to-date, high-quality, and free-of-cost online learning resources.
-In addition, we will keep updating these collections with latest relevant content.
+In addition, they will be kept updated with latest relevant content.

 - **Practicing**: using software tools and technologies to improve the learner's skills.
 The learner can utilize open source software tools and also can gain a trial/free access to some commercial software tools to apply the acquired knowledge.